Key Books for Storytelling (That we love)

 A rather meaty book on how our minds work and the common traps we fall into.
 A must for any storyteller looking to connect with people in the real world.

-Advanced story telling techniques
+Advice on story telling techniques

 Into the Woods